anonaddy/browser-extension/README.md

 # Anonymous Email Forwarding

-This is the source code for the AnonAddy browser extension.
+This is the source code for the addy.io browser extension.

 ## Build